---

 - Run the code above.

-- In the files tab of the lower-right pane of your RStudio, look at the project folder for this homework and re-write the current organizational structure for this class with any changes that have occurred (i.e. update your answer to question 1.iii.).
+- In the files tab of the lower-right pane of your RStudio, look at the project folder for this homework7 and re-write the current organizational structure for this class with any changes that have occurred (i.e. update your answer to question 1.iii.).

 <- tibble(a = seq(1, 10, 2),